Contents

 tor_detect.py

 Read-only module.
-Checks if Tor is installed (shutil.which), running (systemctl is-active + pgrep), and correctly configured (TransPort 9040, DNSPort 9053, ControlPort 9051 in torrc).
-Dynamically detects the Tor system user and SELinux enforcement state.
+Checks if Tor is installed (shutil.which), running (systemctl is-active + pgrep), and correctly configured (TransPort 9041, DNSPort 9054, ControlSocket /run/tor/ttp/control.sock in torrc).
+Dynamically detects the Tor system user, SELinux enforcement state, and Firewalld presence.
 Returns a structured dictionary, but never modifies anything.

 tor_install.py